huggingface/blog/audio-datasets.md

 approximately 2,300 hours of validated data.
 Use of the dataset requires you to agree to the Common Voice terms of use, which can be found on the Hugging Face Hub: [mozilla-foundation/common_voice_11_0](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0).
 Once you have agreed to the terms of use, you will be granted access to the dataset.
-You will then need to provide an authentication token when you load the dataset.
+You will then need to provide an [authentication token](https://huggingface.co/settings/tokens) from the Hub when you load the dataset.

 ```python
 common_voice = load_dataset("mozilla-foundation/common_voice_11", "en", use_auth_token=True)